y2gon2/rust_ex/webserver2/README.md

-# Webserver - Learning from Scratch 01
+# Webserver - Learning from Scratch 2

-- Primitively structured webserver (Database - Server - Client)
+- Client connected threads on thread pool
-- Each client connected server thread directly communicated with the database server.
+- Each thread sends data to a database connected thread through mpsc.
-- Able to check the number of clients to connected server.
+- The database connected thread send result to the client connected threads through a customized reverse mpsc.